-6.12.
+9.3.
 Example: Endpoint Property Updates

-As another example, here is how a client can request updates for the property "priv:ietf-bandwidth" for a set of endpoints.
-The ALTO Server immediately sends a full-replacement message with the property values for all endpoints.
+As another example, here is how a client can request updates for the property "priv:ietf-bandwidth" for one set of endpoints, and "priv:ietf-load" for another.
+The ALTO Server immediately sends full-replacement messages with the property values for all endpoints.
 After that, the server sends update events for the individual endpoints as their property values change.